bazelbuild/bazel-website/roadmap.md

 ## Planned feature list

 #### 0.6
-2017-06
+2017-07

 * P0.
-Stable API for Remote execution including platform description
+Stable API for Remote execution, excluding platform description
 * P0.
 List of feature to deprecate until version 1.0 are tracked in a publicly available document
 * P1.
 Bazel on Windows does not need to install MSYS
 * P1.
 Migration tool: Maven project to Bazel project